MSMLBV/guidelines/docs/guidelines/stylesheets.md

    - Define all theme customizations in a single configuration file.
    - Avoid inline or scattered overrides unless absolutely necessary.

-4. **Limit direct CSS/SASS usage to global styles or non-Mantine components:**
+4. **Limit direct CSS usage to global styles or non-Mantine components:**
-   - For layouts, typography, or global resets, direct CSS/SASS is preferred.
+   - For layouts, typography, or global resets, direct CSS is preferred.
    - Maintain Mantine's default styles for its components whenever possible.

 **Example Mantine Customization:**